By Krishna Pandey, Founder & Lead Counsellor (12+ yrs incl. MBBS & MD/MS)

 | Duration of Exam | 180 minutes (3 hours) |

-| Re-Exam Admit Card Release | To be notified by NTA (expected mid-June 2026) |
+| Re-Exam Admit Card Release | Released by NTA in mid-June 2026 (ahead of the 21 June re-exam) |

 | Original Online Application Window | 8 February – 11 March 2026 |